Kochan: History

 The village of Kochan has a rich history.
-The remains of the villages around are dated to 3000 BC.
-In historical times they were populated by the Thracian tribe of Diobesi or Chaleti and possibly by the Sapaei.
+Remains of surrounding settlements date back to 3000 BC.
+In historical times, the area was inhabited by the Thracian tribes of Diobesi and Chaleti, and possibly by the Sapaei.

-The modern village was founded between 7th and 8th century AD when the local Thracian villages united in the valley of the Kochanska River.
-The two Roman graves in the outskirts of the village testify for the Roman presence in the village and just three kilometers north of the village are to be found the remains of a Roman settlement.
-But archeological surveys of the region show that the local inhabitants weren't romanized and their Thracian culture and language persisted well through the 6th–7th century.
+The modern village was established between 7th and 8th centuries AD when the local Thracian villages united in the valley of the Kochanska River.
+Two Roman graves on the outskirts of the village attest to the Roman presence in the area, and just three kilometers north of the village are to be found the remains of a Roman settlement.
+However, archaeological surveys indicate that the local inhabitants were not fully Romanized; their Thracian culture and language persisted well into the 6th and 7th centuries.

-Thracian settlements in the vicinity of Kochan existed in the places called Kravek, Dalboki dol, Kvachevo, Lukovitsa, Chindzhovo, Iztok, Baleva niva, Shiroka polyana, Livadeto, Visoka maglitsa, Zaimova chuka, Padiboga, Selishte, Kirmikya, Kalyovishte, Redovna niva and Rata.
-The settlement in Zaimova chuka existed between the 3rd millennium BC and 10th or 11th century AD.
-In 2001 an iron sword was excavated from a tomb near Kochan.
-The weapon is of the type Rhomphaia.
-It is dated back to the second half of the 4th century to the middle of the 3rd century BC.
-The total length of the sword is 128 cm - the handle is 52 cm long while the length of the blade is 76 cm.
+Thracian settlements in the vicinity of Kochan were located in areas known as Kravek, Dalboki Dol, Kvachevo, Lukovitsa, Chindzhovo, Iztok, Baleva Niva, Shiroka Polyana, Livadeto, Visoka Maglitsa, Zaimova Chuka, Padiboga, Selishte, Kirmikya, Kalyovishte, Redovna Niva and Rata.
+The settlement at Zaimova chuka existed from the 3rd millennium BC until the 10th or 11th century AD.
+In 2001, an iron sword was excavated from a tomb near Kochan.
+The weapon, a type known as Rhomphaia, is dated to the second half of the 4th century to the middle of the 3rd century BC.
+The total length of the sword is 128 cm, with a handle measuring 52 cm and a blade length of 76 cm.

-Kochan was acceded to the First Bulgarian Empire during the reign of Presian (836–852).
-Later it fell again under the rule of Byzantium.
-Eventually, during the 12th or 13th century Kochan was within the borders of Despot Alexius Slav's realm.
-During the 14th century Kochan was acceded to the Ottoman Empire.
+Kochan became part of the First Bulgarian Empire during the reign of Presian (836–852).
+However, it later fell back under Byzantine rule.
+By the 12th or 13th century, Kochan was incorporated into the realm of Despot Alexius Slav.
+Ultimately, in the 14th century, it came under the control of the Ottoman Empire.

 As of 1873 Kochan (Kotchen) had male population of 280 Pomaks and 100 houses.
 According to Stephan Verkovic at the end of the 19th century, the village had a male population of 312 Pomaks and 100 houses.
 In his statistic Vasil Kanchov mentions that in 1900 Kochan (Кочен) is a Pomak village with 773 inhabitants (Bulgarian Muslims) in total.